Academic Catalog and Handbooks

 Inspired by socially engaged poetry and shaped by participatory pedagogy, this course is conducted as a collaborative poetry writing workshop.
 The course is divided between the study of social justice-oriented Spanish language or bilingual poetry and the development of our own writing practices.
 With lived experience at the forefront of the thematic content, participants will read, write, and critique poems as a way of articulating connections to the worlds they inhabit.
 We treat poetry writing as a practice for exploring and claiming a voice while simultaneously promoting and refining Spanish language proficiency.
 Poets and non-poets, shy people and extroverts are all invited to become active participants in the making of a Spanish language collaborative poetry workshop.
 Open to anyone with appropriate Spanish language background and instructor approval.

-Enrollment is limited to students with a major, minor, or concentration in Hispanic Studies.
+Restrictions: Enrollment is limited to students with a major, minor, or concentration in Hispanic Studies.
+Students with the 2025-2026 Registration Cohort or 2026-2027 Registration Cohort attributes may not enroll.

 HISP 363TA Spanish Language in Context: Emerging Competent Abroad I (4 Credits)